Đorđe Milićević

 Đorđe Milićević (Ђорђе Милићевић; born 29 September 1978) is a Serbian politician serving as minister without portfolio since 2022.
+A member of the Socialist Party of Serbia (SPS), he also served as acting minister of education after the resignation of Branko Ružić.

-He has served in the National Assembly of Serbia since 2008 as a member of the Socialist Party of Serbia.
+He was a member of the National Assembly of Serbia from 2008 to 2022.
 Milićević was the leader of the party's parliamentary group and a deputy speaker in the assembly from 2015 to 2022.

 Early life and private career

 Milićević was born in Valjevo, then part of the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He has an economics degree, was a journalist for several publications, and played football for a number of clubs.

 Political career

 Local politics

 Milićević joined the Socialist Party of Serbia in 1996 and led the party organization in Valjevo since 2002.
 In a 2011 interview, he said that he joined the party "at the time when it was hard being a Socialist"; he added that he became politically active in order to participate in "the struggle for an economically prosperous and culturally developed society where people will have equal chances in life."
 He has been elected to the Valjevo city assembly on four occasions, in the local elections of 2004, 2008, 2012, and 2016, and served as vice-president of the municipal assembly in 2004.